OUR BOARD OF DIRECTORS

 Follow our blog: http://www.mcquillensforhope.blogspot.com

 Lisa Reicks is our Executive Director and is a lifelong resident of the Lawler/New Hampton area.
 She graduated with a Master of Arts in Business Leadership with an emphasis in Organizational Management from Upper Iowa University in Fayette, IA.
 She has a passion for helping others by volunteering her services.
-In addition to being the Executive Director, she does the accounting services for her brother’s businesses and is the secretary for the Friends of Mercy, New Hampton, IA.
+In addition to being the Executive Director, she does the accounting services for her brother’s business and is the secretary/treasurer for the Friends of Mercy, New Hampton, IA.
 In her free time, she likes to relax by taking walks, knitting, mowing lawn or baking.

 Pete, her husband is also a lifelong resident of the Lawler area.
-They are parents to four children and have ten grandchildren.
+They are parents to four children and have eleven grandchildren.
 Together they spend a lot of time with their children and grandchildren by trying to attend the majority of their grandchildren’s activities.